netdata/netdata/docs/quickstart/infrastructure.md

 ## Set up your nodes

-Netdata Cloud's dashboards and visualizations are enriched by the metrics streamed on-demand from your individual nodes.
+You get the most value out of Netdata Cloud's infrastructure monitoring capabilities if each node collects every possible metric.
+For example, if a node in your infrastructure is responsible for serving a MySQL database, you should ensure that the Netdata Agent on that node is properly collecting and streaming all MySQL-related metrics.

-You should ensure each node is configured based on its function, and the applications it runs, so that you have full health and performance visibility.
+In most cases, collectors autodetect their data source and require no configuration, but you may need to configure certain behaviors based on your infrastructure.
+Or, you may want to enable/configure advanced functionality, such as longer metrics retention or streaming.

 ### Configure the Netdata Agent on your nodes